 When Psyche is distraught over the loss of her love Eros, she attempts suicide in a river.
 She survives and the god Pan offers her comfort and advice.

-It is an ugly thing to write about.
 Even though over a hundred years have passed, I feel uncomfortable blogging about something so personal and painful.
-Yet, it is interesting to see how Burne-Jones depicted Mary after their affair ended.
+Yet, it is interesting to see how Burne-Jones depicted Maria after their affair ended.

 Perhaps even more telling is his choice to portray her as Nimue as she entraps Merlin in The Beguiling of Merlin.
 Through his work, Burne-Jones tells us an autobiographical tale of his own beguiling and his entrapment because of their affair.
-In Merlin’s face, we see the artist’s own features.
 Perhaps The Beguiling of Merlin was a way of marking the end of the drama.
 He was disillusioned, even writing that she was “A woman at her best, self-denying and devoted, is pathetic and lovely beyond words; but once she gets the upper hand and flaunts, she’s the devil.”

-Of course, you can also see Mary in happier works, before the bitterness set in.
+Of course, you can also see Maria in happier works, before the bitterness set in.
 My favorites are the Pygmalion series.